 - Village of Hebbville

-Click here to see a list of AAC members by respective community, as of May 2016.
+Click here to see a list of AAC members, by each of the respective communities, as of May 2017.

-Planning matters in the Osprey Village and Municipal Industrial Park planning areas go directly to the Planning Advisory Committee (PAC).
+Planning matters in the Osprey Village and Municipal Industrial Park Plan Areas go directly to the Municipality's Planning Advisory Committee (PAC).

-AACs are established by Resolution of Council.
+The five AACs were established by Resolution of Council.
 Volunteers from the Community are appointed by Council to sit on an Area Advisory Committee (7 public members; 1 Councillor).
-The procedure of the committee is established by the AAC Terms of Reference.
+Committee procedures are identified in the AAC Terms of Reference.

 The Role of the Area Advisory Committee: